RosettaCommons/documentation/application_documentation/score-commands.md

 Metadata
 ========

 This document was edited Nov 1st 2008 by Yi Liu.
-This application in mini was created and documented by Mike Tyka,et al.
+This application in Rosetta3 was created and documented by Mike Tyka,et al.

 Purpose and Algorithm
 =====================